bhisaac/5eFP/5eFP-SRD.md

 > 5eFP is somewhat forgiving around character death because dice results can be capricious.
 The point of 5eFP is not to kill off all the PCs as fast as possible.
 Instead, it encourages ongoing gameplay with familiar characters to engender a felt experience over time.
 If your game has no grace period wherein PCs may recover from a deadly blow, then allow an inspired medicine (see Inspiration) to bring them back, but at the edge of death (one more hit will take them out again).

+### Stabilized

-**_Stabalized._** Whenever you receive healing or the game says you stabilize, you are considered stabilized.
+Whenever you receive healing or the game says you stabilize, you are considered stabilized.
 After stabilizing, discard the dying condition.
 You remain unconscious until the end of the encounter or wake up immediately if you are stabilized as a result of receiving healing.

-## Inspiration
+### Inspiration

 Inspiration is a rule the GM uses to reward you when you show up to play a game session on time and for playing your character in an exceptional way.

-### Gaining Inspiration
+#### Gaining Inspiration

 At the beginning of each game session, PCs choose two different dedications from Insight, Medicine, Perception, Performance, or Survival (see Dedications).
 Once the choices are made, the chosen dedications can only be changed at the beginning of the next game session.
 Your GM then awards inspiration to all PCs who are present in the game.
 Your GM also has the option to grant you inspiration for various reasons during gameplay.
 Generally, inspiration is given when you effectively portray your character in a compelling way.
 Your GM may introduce other ways to earn inspiration during the game.
 In 5eFP, your setting handbook may also introduce other ways to earn inspiration during the game.

 You either have inspiration or you don’t—you can’t stockpile multiple “inspirations” for later use.

-### Using Inspiration
+#### Using Inspiration

 If you have inspiration, you can spend it when you roll to attack, resist a feature, or otherwise perform an action.
 Spending your inspiration gives you advantage on that roll, allowing you to roll twice and keep the better result.
 Alternatively, you may spend your inspiration anytime to activate a dedication you made at the start of the game session.